 A: Here's a quick list of the many ways you can benefit from using Bill Payment.

 - Save time.
 With Bill Payment, you can receive and pay your bills via Digital Banking.
 That means no more visiting multiple websites to pay bills or trips to the post office to mail checks.
 In addition, smart features such as recurring payments allow you to automate regular bill payments.

 - Save money.
 Bill Pay saves on postage, envelopes, late fees, and checks.
 If you pay just 10 bills per month, you can easily save over $110* per year.

 - Stay organized.
-Your payment history is stored in your Mobile/Online Banking, so you won't have to sort through paper receipts or visit multiple websites to access past transactions.
+Your payment history is stored in your Digital Banking, so you won't have to sort through paper receipts or visit multiple websites to access past transactions.